jsoysouvanh/Portfolio/content/post/TurboEngine.en.md

 - Physics based picking, gizmos, multiple viewports handling and scene free controller
 - A great part of the game (concept, riddles)

-This project is without contest the more pleasant project I have worked on since I started programmation.
+This project is without any doubt the more pleasant project I have worked on since I started programmation.
 I had the chance to discover what exactly was engine programmation, and I feel like I truly improved my programmation and management knowledge.